 Unless of course you or someone else accidentally moves apps or deletes them from the Home Screen.
 You can prevent that from happening to you and lock your home screen layout and apps in place.
-This is a feature that the new Galaxy have now since an update called Android Pie update came out.

 This is a great feature for active people that have accidental touches happen to them while their device is in their pocket.
 Its also great for those parents out there who let their kids play with their Android.
 This feature will prevent the layout, widgets, and apps from being changed or altered in any way.

 Turning this feature on does limit what you can do with your Home Screen of course.
 You won’t be able to add or delete any app icons or widgets when you have your Home Screen Layout Locked.
 Makes sense, right?
 That’s what you were looking for.

 1. To enable this feature, go to your Settings on your device.
 This should be an icon that looks like a Gear, or you can scroll down from the top of the screen and tap the Gear icon there

 2. In the Settings menu, tap the Display tab